-15.4.4 Using a balloon Balloon measurement of cloud-base height balloon, inflated with hydrogen or helium, to rise from ground level to the base of the cloud.
+15.4.4 Balloon measurement of cloud-base height

+Cloud height may be measured in daylight by determining the time taken by a small rubber balloon, inflated with hydrogen or helium, to rise from ground level to the base of the cloud.
 The base of the cloud should be taken as the point at which the balloon appears to enter a misty layer before finally disappearing.